 The Department of Chemistry offers a rigorous training in the chemical sciences to its majors, many of whom go on to pursue advanced degrees in the field or other professions such as medicine, dentistry, pharmacy, and law.
 Chemistry students are encouraged to pursue research opportunities in the department to enhance their undergraduate education.

-Bachelor of Science students must choose one of four tracks of study within the program.
-Course work in the tracks usually begins after completion of the undergraduate common core.
+Upper-level course work for Bachelor of Science students usually begins after completion of the undergraduate common core.
 In addition, course requirements in the Liberal Studies Program and the College of Science and Health must also be completed before the degree is conferred.
 The Bachelor of Science degree carries certification by the American Chemical Society, the department's national accrediting body.